oasisfleeting/portfolio/README.md

 A Portfolio for Oasis Fleeting
 =================================================================================================

-My goeal with this portfolio is to try and incorporate as many different programming languages as possible into a singlle file, both server side and client side while maintaining cross browser support.
+My goal with this portfolio is to try and incorporate as many different programming languages as possible into a singlle file, both server side and client side while maintaining cross browser support.
 [Not counting partials that will be called in using different jaxing methods]

 I am putting this portfolio together because my current job has sold their web division